Chapter Five: Boundary Crossing

 Another cold realization washed over me.

-“It's the Stern Temple that pays for me to live here,” she'd said.
-Well, the Stern courts were responsible for compensation paid to victims of crimes.
+“It’s the Stern Temple that pays for me to live here,” she’d said.
+Well, the Stern courts decided payments to victims of crimes.
 So if there was a crime that meant she needed a new home… a crime involving her parents… could they be dead?
 Could they have been her abusers?

 And had she had to go through a trial?
 Of her own parents?
 Of their killers?

 My mind turned these worries over and over, late into the night, until sleep was finally heavier than they were.
 There was nothing I could do to loosen the cold grip on my heart, to make it seem like it wasn’t so bad.
 And my image of Yali kept shifting and changing, my mind trying to piece together both the Yali who was isolated and suffering, and the Yali who had emerged from it, grimly ready to defy the gods.

 As I slipped into unconsciousness, the only thing I knew for sure was that I was up against something much, much bigger than me.